moonbeam-foundation/moonbeam-project-directory/README.md

 ## Submitting PR

-Once you are done with your documentation.
-You can submit your pull-request from your forked repo.
+Once you are done with your documentation, you can submit your pull-request from your forked repo.

-This PR will be check by our team to make sure it complies with the minimum requirements to be listed.
+Our team will check this PR to make sure it complies with the minimum requirements to be listed.